Last updated on April 26, 2020

 After a day of riding you’ll want food and beer.
 Here’s a post I did in mid-2015 covering good places to eat in Marquette: Marquette Food Recommendations.

-Finally, the great trails in the Marquette area are all built and maintained by volunteers.
-Sign up for a Noquemanon Trail Network Single Track membership (I’ve got the $45 level myself, which seems good for an out-of-towner) and give a bit back to the trails you enjoyed.
+Finally, the great trails in the Marquette area are mostly built and maintained by volunteers, with the NTN having a small paid staff of trail builders and groomers.
+Sign up for a Noquemanon Trail Network Single Track membership (I’m at the $50 level myself, which seems good for an out-of-towner) and give a bit back to the trails you enjoyed.
 Support RAMBA by clicking the Donate button at the bottom of their page and tossing them some money as well.